There are many types of sites with which you can generate traffic.

 It usually will be if you’re good at picking questions and getting top answers, but in some industries it will be harder than others.
 That’s why you need to measure and evaluate your results.

-I’ve shown you a simple but effective 3-step process that works on almost any Q&A site.
+I’ve shown you a simple but effective 3-step process that works.

 Start by using this process to answer at least 20 questions, and adjust the process from there if needed.